Pricing Engine

 Billing Systems

-Pricing engines integrate with billing platforms to calculate charges for invoicing.
+Pricing engines integrate with SaaS billing platforms to calculate charges for invoicing.
 For usage-based billing, the flow is:

-Usage events Pricing engine Calculated charges Invoice
+Usage events -> Pricing engine -> Calculated charges -> Invoice

-CRM and Customer Portals
+Customer Portals

 Implementation Considerations